iva2k/ionic3-feathers/README.md

 With all the added source code in place, the app has all functions to create, edit and delete todo items, once the user registers or logs in.

+## Step 7.
+Improvements

+We can make a lot of small and big improvements.
+Not in any particular order...

+ a.
+[UX] Convert "Add" button on TodosListPage to material style FAB (floating action button)

 # CHECKLIST

 This checklist was created while working on this app code as a guidance for continuing development of the app.